purduesigbots/pros-docs/v5/api/rtos.rst

 TASK_PRIORITY_MAX
 -----------------

 The highest priority that can be assigned to a task.

-Unlike the lowest priority, this priority can be safely used without hampering interrupts.
 Beware of deadlock.

 **Value:** ``16``